nhm38/ECE4960/lab10-page.md

 At what linear speed should the virtual robot move to minimize/prevent collisions?
 Can you make it go faster?
 How close can the virtual robot get to an obstacle without colliding?
 Does your obstacle avoidance code always work?
 If not, what can you do to minimize crashes or (may be) prevent them completely?

+{% include youtube.html video="_n7_P5aUJ-Y" %}

+To avoid obstacles, I have the robot first backup when it senses it's a certain distance from a wall then turn 60 degrees.
+When the robot at 0.5 m/s and tries to detect wall from 0.1 m out, the robot crashes.

+{% include youtube.html video="WMkLFR6fe2o" %}

+{% include youtube.html video="DQXYe8bamNY" %}

+I reworked by code to get the pose data and plot it more frequently to attempt to improve the odometry.
+I saw some improvements, but the odometry still wasn't perfect.

 I wrote a python function called readData() that gets the pose and distance sensor data, plots both of the pose data, and returns the odometry pose, ground truth pose, and distance arrays.